TypeScript Style Guide

 They can only be used as an exception (e.g. third party library types mismatch, dereferencing unknown

-etc.) with strong rational why being introduced into codebase.
+etc.) with a strong rational for why it's introduced into the codebase.

 type User = { id: string; username: string; avatar: string | null };